 If you have an existing spring or part of one, you will need to measure the outside diameter (width on the image below), the wire diameter and the number of coils in a 1cm length.

-TIP: To measure the wire diameter on a tension spring (or a compression spring that you can fully compress), count the number of coils in a length, then divide it by the length (i.e. count the coils in a 10mm length, then divide by 10)
+TIP: To measure the wire diameter on a tension spring (or a compression spring that you can fully compress), count the number of coils in a length (fully compressed if it is a compression spring), then divide it by the length (i.e. count the coils in a 10mm length, then divide by 10)

 Then look at the wire diameter column and see if I have one with the required size.